A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 - Stir gently with a teaspoon to combine all of the ingredients together

-- Add a small slice of peach for the perfect garnish
+- Add a small slice of fresh peach for the perfect garnish

 How to serve a Bellini:

 When serving Bellini’s use a Champagne or fluted glass.
 Serve them straight up with no ice.
-It’s important that the Prosecco is very cold before making the drinks, and helpful if the puree has been refrigerated before using.
+It’s important to use cold ingredients.
+Make sure that the Prosecco is very cold before making the drinks, and helpful if the puree has been refrigerated before using.

 What is the difference between a Bellini and a Mimosa?